Nagabhata I

 Nagabhata I (r. c.
-730 – 760 CE) was a king who founded the imperial Gurjara Pratihara dynasty of northern India.
+730 – 760 CE) was the founder of the imperial Pratihara dynasty in northern India.
 He ruled the Avanti (or Malava) region in present-day Madhya Pradesh, from his capital at Ujjain.
-He may have extended his control over the Gurjara country, which includes parts of present-day Gujarat and Rajasthan.
+He may have extended his control over Gurjaradesa, which includes parts of present-day Gujarat and Rajasthan.
 He repulsed an Arab invasion from Sindh, probably led by Junayd ibn Abd al-Rahman al-Murri or Al Hakam ibn Awana.

 Early life

-Nagabhata has been named as the founder of the imperial Gurjara-Pratihara dynasty in the Gwalior inscription of his descendant Mihira Bhoja.
+Nagabhata has been named as the founder of the imperial Pratihara dynasty in the Gwalior inscription of his descendant Mihira Bhoja.
 The exact date of Nagabhata's accession is not known.
 His grand-nephew Vatsaraja is known to have been ruling in Avanti in 783–784 CE.
 Assuming a period of 25 years for each generation, Nagabhata can be presumed to have ascended the throne around 730 CE.